 - A recession-proof career path

-Job candidates who obtain specialty licensing will need to continue their education and renew their certification every few years.
+Job candidates who obtain specialty licensing must continue their education and renew their certification every few years.
 Clinical professionals can expect to spend at least 20 hours per year in continuing education classes.

 Search Behavioral Health Jobs Database for Behavioral Health Specialist Jobs Near You